Frequently Asked Questions

 • Can I use Campus Health Services without the MSU student insurance?

 Yes.
-All MSU students may be seen at Olin Health Center and any of the Neighborhood Clinics regardless of their insurance situation.
+All MSU students may be seen at Olin Health Center regardless of their insurance situation.

 • Where are you located?